RIAPS/riaps-integration/riaps-node-creation/README_BBB.md

 8) Remove install files from /home/ubuntu

-9) Place the [RIAPS Install script](https://github.com/RIAPS/riaps-integration/blob/master/riaps-node-runtime/riaps_install_node.sh) in /home/riaps/ to allow updating of the RIAPS platform by script
+9) Place the [RIAPS Install script](https://github.com/RIAPS/riaps-integration/blob/master/riaps-node-runtime/riaps_install_node.sh) in /home/riaps/ to allow updating of the RIAPS platform by script.
+Change the owner (sudo chown) to 'riaps:riaps' and mode to add execution (sudo chmod +x).

 10) Optional:  Remove the swapfile.
 If you want to compile large third party libraries on this platform later, leave the swapfile (it does cost file space).